farm-ng/amiga-dev-kit/website/docs/examples/file_reader/README.md

 3. **OpenCV**: A foundational understanding of the OpenCV library, particularly functions related to image decoding and display, as the example showcases how to visualize camera images from the log file.

-4. **Log File Manipulation**: Insight into how log files work, especially reading and parsing them, is crucial.
-This example emphasizes the playback mode, wherein data from a previously recorded log file is processed for review.
 :::

 In this example you will learn how to upload a given log file and